JuliaParallel/HDFS.jl/README.md

 - A job file must be written that defines:

 ````
-1. find_record(buff::Array{Uint8,1}, start_pos::Int64, len::Int64)
+1. find_rec(jc::JobContext)
     Identifies what consists a record.
-    Creates the record from input buffer, returns record, pos in buff to read the next record from.
+    Creates the record from input buffer, stores record and pos in buff to read the next record from in the job context.
     Find should also implement the filter that ignores (and skips over) records that are not interesting for the current job.
+    find_rec should suitably read beyond the block to read complete records when required.
-2. process_record(rec)
+2. process_rec(jc::JobContext)
     Process the record and accumulate results
-3. gather_results()
+3. reduce(jc::JobContext, results::Vector)
-    Collects results accumulated till now.
-This is called from the central node to collect data for the reduction step.
-    Called after processing of a block (distributed processing)
-    Called after processing of complete file (local processing)
+    Provided with all results to do the reduce step.
-4. init_job_ctx()
+4. summarize(results)
-    Called before data processing methods are called to create globals, and job contexts
-5. get_job_ctx()
-    Gets the current job context.
-6. destroy_job_ctx()
-    Called after the job is completed.
-This should cleanup stuff created in init_job_ctx
+    Provided with results from reduce steps for the final summarization.
 ````
 - The job file must be placed at identical location on all data nodes. (in future a way to do this automatically would be provided)